Two women together laughing

 Stress and anxiety go hand in hand, so if you fear your child is experiencing feelings off stress contact your GP.
 Also take a look at our article on anxiety in children to help your child manage their stress.

-Facts about Stress
+Facts about stress

 “Stress can’t be avoided”